 The roads are not physically closed but will be enforced by cameras which can identify number plates and issue fixed penalty notices accordingly.
 There are some exemptions:

-- Residents living on the sections that are closed will be able to apply for an exemption in order to leave or return to their properties
+- Residents living on the sections that are closed are able to apply for an exemption in order to leave or return to their properties

-- Blue badge holders will be able to use the sections as normal
+- Blue badge holders are able to use the sections as normal

 - Staff will be able to get exemptions in order to commute to and from the school as some live a considerable distance from the school